 The best way to build your visibility and recruit successfully in CLA is to regularly connect with students in a variety of ways.
 CLA’s Employer Engagement Team is your partner, and together we can develop a comprehensive recruiting strategy that works for you and your organization, both now and in the future.

-CLA Career Services coordinates many options for on-campus recruiting events during both the fall and spring semesters.
+CLA Career Services coordinates many options for campus recruiting during both the fall and spring semesters.
 Connect with the CLA Employer Engagement team at email@example.com to discuss your organization’s campus recruiting strategy.

-Q: Will students be on campus this spring?
+Q: Will students be on campus this fall?

 Q: Will employers be allowed on campus for in-person recruiting events and/or interviews?

-A: As of now, on-campus recruiting and engagement through CLA Career Services will be 100% virtual for spring semester.
+A: On-campus recruiting and engagement through CLA Career Services is possible in person or virtually for fall semester.
 If you have questions or would like to talk about options, please let us know.
 For information on campus-wide plans, visit career.umn.edu or view the webinar Hire & Recruit at the UMN: Navigating Career Services Virtually.
-For information about the virtual UMN Job and Internship Fair, go to jobfair.umn.edu.

-Q: Can I partner with student groups this fall as I have in the past?
+Q: Can I partner with student groups this fall?

 A: Employers should work with student groups directly to learn what that group’s plans are for fall.
 The public directory of student groups can be found at GopherLink.umn.edu.